buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcConstraintResource/Entities/IfcConstraint.md

 A constraint may also have additional external information (such as classification or document information) associated to it by _IfcExternalReferenceRelationship_, accessible through inverse attribute _IfcConstraint.HasExternalReferences_

-> HISTORY&nbsp; New entity in IFC2.0
+> HISTORY  New entity in IFC2.0

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; CreationTime changed to IfcDateTime for ISO 8601 representation, HasExternalReferences new inverse attribute.
+> IFC4 CHANGE  CreationTime changed to IfcDateTime for ISO 8601 representation, HasExternalReferences new inverse attribute.

 ## Attributes